H.R. 6392: Home School Graduation Recognition Act

 Colleges and financial aid offices

-Schools could get a clearer federal rule for how to classify students from homeschool backgrounds, reducing inconsistent interpretations.
+Schools would get a clearer federal rule for classifying applicants from homeschool backgrounds, reducing inconsistent interpretations.

-Programs that rely on federal eligibility rules may have a more straightforward way to evaluate applicants educated at home.
+Programs that rely on federal eligibility rules would have a more straightforward way to evaluate applicants educated at home.

 Who is affected by H.R.
 6392?